No getting around it—if you’re having a baby, you'll need diapers. Many, many diapers.

 Breathable Outer Cover: Allowing air to circulate is an essential element for keeping your baby’s skin healthy and comfortable.
 Look for fragrance- and lotion-free diapers to help prevent irritation.

-Pocketed Back Waistband: Choosing a diaper with a pocket feature at the waistband can help contain extra-large messes and keep your baby dry.
+Blowout Blocker: Choosing a diaper with a blowout blocker in the waistband can help contain extra-large messes and keep your baby dry.

 Wetness Indicator: Deciphering the cause behind your baby’s cries takes experience.
 A wetness indicator can easily tell you if your little one needs a changed.
 Huggies® Little Snugglers Diapers feature a color-changing indicator for easy detection.

-Curved shape: Once your baby is mobile, finding a diaper that can move with them is essential for this stage.
-A diaper with a body-curved shape and snug waistband—Huggies® Little Movers Diapers, for example—stays in place on a mobile baby, preventing leaks while providing your baby the freedom to comfortably move, crawl, twist, and turn.
+Contoured shape: Once your baby is mobile, finding a diaper that can move with them is essential for this stage.
+A diaper with a body-contoured shape and snug waistband—Huggies® Little Movers Diapers, for example—stays in place on a mobile baby, preventing leaks while providing your baby the freedom to comfortably move, crawl, twist, and turn.

 Double Grip Strips: Securing the diaper on both sides is especially important when your baby starts moving.
 Double Grip Strips on Huggies® Little Movers allow for more for flexibility so the diaper fits comfortably and stays in place while your active baby explores the world around them.